QuickShop-Community/QuickShop-Hikari/README.md

 [ci.codemc.io](https://ci.codemc.io/job/Ghost-chu/job/QuickShop-Hikari/)

+---

+## Compatibility Modules

+### clearlag

+Prevent [Clearlag](https://www.spigotmc.org/resources/clearlagg.68271/) remove our display items if QuickShop running under Real DisplayItem mode.

+### nocheatplus

+A compatibility helper to prevent player trigger NCP's anti-cheat checks while creating the shops.

+### openinv

+Allow player use command `/qs echest` to turn a shop use player's EnderChest inventory as inventory.

+### worldedit

+Removal shops that destoryed in a WorldEdit operation to prevent shops turn to a "ghost" shop.

+### worldguard

+Flag based shop control.

+---

 ## Contribute

 If you're a developer, you can contribute to the QuickShop code!
 Just make a fork and install the Lombok plugin,